AbsurdlyEloquent/absurdlyeloquent/README.md

 # Hi there 👋 Welcome to the README.md

+- 🔭 I’m currently working on: An app to replace the 13 year old software in my car
+- 🌱 I’m currently learning: ElectronJS
+- 💬 Ask me about: Why Scratch is better than JavaScript (just kidding)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/absurdly-eloquent/) [Email](mailto:ethan.henderson397@gmail.com)
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: It is more stress relieving to talk to a [bee](https://i.pinimg.com/originals/22/b8/16/22b8161ee0dd1d5425c701586d0afdd3.jpg) than a rubber duck

 ## Here are the repos of the cool stuff I've done

 ### GetTicket.net